Skip to content

 Home Equity Line of Credit (HELOC)

-A Home Equity Line of Credit (HELOC) is a revolving credit line collateralized by the equity in a borrower’s home.
-HELOC interest accrues monthly as simple interest, allowing borrowers to withdraw funds as needed, up to a predetermined limit.
-This flexibility can be advantageous for the Velocity Banking strategy, as it enables individuals to borrow money from their HELOC balance to pay off high-interest credit debt or pay down principal on amortized debt.
+A Home Equity Line of Credit (HELOC) is a revolving credit line collateralized by equity in their primary residence.
+HELOC interest accrues at simple interest according to their average daily balance, allowing borrowers to withdraw funds as needed, up to a predetermined limit.

 A HELOC is a flexible credit line backed by your home's value, allowing you to borrow money as needed to pay off high-interest debts.